richard-hartmann/fastcubicspline/README.md

     python3 build_ext.py

 to build the Cython extension inplace.
-Run `pytest` to verify that the Cython extension is available.
+Run `pytest -v -k cython` to verify that the Cython extension is available.

 Clean the build files by calling